 If you’re a woman over the age of 40, you may be familiar with the feeling of an approaching hot flash.
 This common perimenopause and menopause symptom can be both unpredictable and fairly disruptive and can persist for 10-15 years during this transitional period.1

 So, what do hot flashes feel like?
-You may experience a sudden feeling of warmth radiating throughout your body or notice an unanticipated “blushed” face staring back at you in the mirror.
+You may experience a sudden feeling of warmth radiating from your chest up, or notice an unanticipated “blushed” face staring back at you in the mirror.
 You may also find that you’re tossing and turning more during your sleep thanks to night sweats (aka—hot flashes that occur at night), followed by chills.2

 With more than 70% of perimenopausal and menopausal women experiencing hot flashes, this can be considered one of the more common symptoms women struggle with during this time.3 The cause is typically fluctuating hormones, but their often benign nature doesn’t make them any more comfortable.